umbraco/UmbracoDocs/umbraco-cloud/deployment/cloud-to-cloud.md

 If you have more than one Umbraco Cloud environment, we strongly recommend that you **only make changes to metadata on the Development environment**.
 Making changes directly on your Staging and/or Live environments can cause merge conflicts when you deploy from your Development environment.

+{% hint style="danger" %}
-It is also important to note how deletions work on Cloud, between environments, as some deletions are environment-specific and others are not.
-Please see [Deploying Deletions](../restoring-content/deploying-deletions.md) for more information.
+It is important to be aware of how deletions work between environments.
+Some deletions are environment-specific and others are not.
+For more information see the [Deploying Deletions article](../restoring-content/deploying-deletions.md).
+{% endhint %}

 Refer to our troubleshooting documentation about [how to resolve collision errors](../troubleshooting/deployments/structure-error.md), if you should run into issues while deploying between your Umbraco Cloud environments.